kozleo/robust_wm_stsp/Robust_WM_STSP_Data_Analysis/README.md

 Code used for data analysis in Kozachkov et al. (2022), submitted to PLoS Computational Biology.

-"Robust Working Memory through Short-Term Synaptic Plasticity"
+"Robust and Brain-Like Working Memory through Short-Term Synaptic Plasticity"

 Conda environment used for analysis is located in "environment.yml".